Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

 - Health insurance

-- Proof of accommodation is sufficient for the purposes of applying for residence.
-After approval, you’ll need a rental contract.
+- Proof of accommodation is sufficient for the purposes of applying for residence, and after approval, you’ll need a rental contract

 - Application fee

 When applying for temporary residence in Croatia as a U.S. citizen, you are required to have proof of health insurance as part of your application.
-It will need to be some kind of private health insurance policy (or a state health insurance policy if coming from another country within the EU).
+It will need to be some kind of private health insurance policy or a state health insurance policy if coming from another country within the EU/EEA.

-Once you are approved for residence, then you must sign up for “obvezno” state health insurance with HZZO (unless you’re a digital nomad).
-HZZO is the state health insurance fund, which offers both “obvezno” and “dopunsko” health insurance.
+Once approved for residence, you must sign up for obvezno state health insurance with a state insurance fund called HZZO unless you’re a digital nomad.

 The monthly premium changes year to year.
 The current amount is always updated in this post.